California universities to recognize caste discrimination among South Asians | DW | 11.02.2022

 "There are no legal protections for caste-oppressed communities in most countries (United States included), because caste is not recognized as a category distinct from religion, ancestry, race etc. Lack of legal protections allows for caste-based discrimination within South Asian diaspora," the statement said.

-Patel says that although her last name doesn't indicate her caste, many people are still aware of it and she's been ostracized by fellow faculty members at UCSD.
+Patel says that although her last name doesn't indicate her caste, many people are still aware of it and that she has experienced discrimination on the part of fellow faculty members at UCSD.

 "The people who reached out, all of them said they were not out as Dalits," she said.